TheRumble/OpenXCOM-3DS/README.md

     -DBUILD_3DS_CIA=ON
 ```

-This does not compile the game yet.
-It configures the project and creates the
+This does **not** compile the game yet.

-Ninja build files inside:
+It configures the project and creates the Ninja build files inside:

 ```text
 build/3ds/
 ```

-The options used above mean:
+The options mean:

 - `-S .` - use the current directory as the source directory
 - `-B build/3ds` - place generated build files in `build/3ds`
-- `-G Ninja` - use the Ninja build system
+- `-G Ninja` - use Ninja as the build system
 - `CMAKE_TOOLCHAIN_FILE` - use the devkitPro Nintendo 3DS toolchain
 - `CMAKE_BUILD_TYPE=Release` - create an optimized release build
 - `EMBED_ASSETS=ON` - embed the OpenXcom/OXCE support assets required by the